segmentio/segment-docs/src/getting-started/02-simple-install.md

 <!-- marker JS start -->

-This tutorial gets you started sending data from your website to Segment and any of our destinations, using Segment's Analytics.js library.
-As soon as you're set up you can turn on new destinations with the flip of a switch!

-Want to learn more?
-Check out the [Analytics.js reference](/docs/connections/sources/catalog/libraries/website/javascript).

 ### Step 1: Copy the Snippet

-Installing Segment is easy, just paste this snippet into the `<head>` tag of your site.
+Installing Segment is easy, just paste the snippet from the Javascript Source overview page into the `<head>` tag of your site.

-{% include content/snippet-helper.md %}

-Next, replace `YOUR_WRITE_KEY` in the snippet you pasted with your Segment project's **Write Key**, which you can find in your project set up guide or settings.

 That snippet loads Analytics.js onto the page _asynchronously_, so it won't affect your page load speed.
 Once the snippet is running on your site, you can turn on destinations from the destinations page in your workspace and they start loading on your site automatically!

-Note that you should remove other native third-party destination code that you might have on your site.
-For example, if you're using Segment to send data to Google Analytics, make sure you remove the Google Analytics snippet from your site source code to prevent sending the data twice.

 **Fun fact:** if you only want the most basic Google Analytics setup you can stop reading right now.
 You're done!
 Just switch on Google Analytics in our interface.